gravitational/teleport/docs/4.2/installation.md

 If you don't already have Golang installed you can [see installation instructions here](https://golang.org/doc/install).
-If you are new to Go there are a few quick set up things to note.
+If you are new to Go there are a few quick set up things to note:

 - Go installs all dependencies _for all projects_ in a single directory determined by the `$GOPATH` variable.
 The default directory is